agrimaan/Agrimaan/agrimaan-app/docs/user-guides/investor-user-guide.md

 2. **Benefits of Tokenization**:
    - Access to real estate investments with agricultural focus.
    - Income generation through leasing and operational use.
-   - Portfolio diversification beyond land and crops.
+   - Portfolio diversification beyond Fields and crops.
    - Potential for capital appreciation through improvements and market changes.

 3. **Token Economics**: